maidsafe/temp_safe_network/safe-cli/README.md

 Press Enter to continue
 ```

-The notification message contains the same information we can obtain with `./safe auth reqs` command.
+The notification message contains the same information we can obtain with `safe auth reqs` command.
 We can now do the same as before and allow/deny such a request using its ID, in this case '754801191':
 ```shell
 > auth allow 754801191
 Sending request to authd to allow an authorisation request...